Sahlamali/CPP-Programs/README.md

 # CPP-Programs
-Programs using the C++ Programming Language
+Programs using the C++ Programming Language.
-Uploaded a program to implement a basic calculator
+Uploaded a program to implement a basic calculator.